 • Implement processes to prevent cross-contamination

 Monitoring food preparation and service during every shift keenly is important if restaurant owners, managers and operators wish to minimize the risk of food-borne disease.
 Working with and not against local food safety departments is also a big step.
-All shift managers should also consider enrolling for ServSafe classes offered through your local restaurant association and the National Restaurant Association.
+All shift managers should also consider enrolling for ServSafe classes offered by Goliath Consulting Group or through your local restaurant association and the National Restaurant Association.

 For more information on Food Safety in Restaurants, contact us at firstname.lastname@example.org

 It is vital for restaurants to manage and monitor their reputation online for very obvious reasons.
 If you have a great restaurant, people will rave about you offline because of your amazing food you serve to them and the wonderful experience that they enjoy at your place.
 If you have a poor online reputation management strategy, or you have no strategy at all, you miss out on the chance to enhance your brand’s image.
 Measuring your brand’s online presence is of great importance.